7hens/android-x2j/README.en.md

 ```

 > Android X2J supports both application and library (plug-in only) modules.
-> Because X2J automatically handles all dependencies in the application, the normal library module does not need to use the plugin.

 3) Ok, let's hand it over to Android X2J.